The aftermath of a car accident can be stressful and scary, especially if you suffered injuries or had severe damage to your vehicle.

 A personal injury attorney at Gemma Law can help you build a case for your claim by communicating with those involved in the accident and gathering evidence from medical professionals and law enforcement.

 Before a car accident claim gets to court, insurance adjusters will try to negotiate a settlement to prevent the lawsuit from being filed.
-An attorney can help you settle, or continue to pursue your claim for monetary compensation.
+An attorney can help you settle or continue to pursue your claim for monetary compensation.

-We’ll gather necessary evidence, develop a plan for your claim, file a lawsuit, and guide you through the trial process.
+We’ll gather the necessary evidence, develop a plan for your claim, file a lawsuit, and guide you through the trial process.